boltlabs-inc/zkchannels-spec/tezos/0-overview-and-index.md

 *  **minimal operation fee**:
    Tezos bakers by default require a _minimal operatin fee_ to propagate and include operations into a block.
 This minimal fee is not set at the protocol level but rather in the configuration of the node and the baker.
 Bakers may set their own minimal fee requirements that differ from the default.
 For more information see the [developer documentation](https://tezos.gitlab.io/protocols/004_Pt24m4xi.html).
 *  **mutez**:
-   The smallest denomination of Tez.
-1 Tez is equal to 1 million mutez.
+   The smallest denomination of tez.
+1 tez is equal to 1 million mutez.
 *  **nanotez**:
    _Nanotez_ are used for fine-grained gas calculations for fees.
 1 nanotez is equal to 1,000 mutez.
 Fees calculated using nanotez are rounded to mutez when being defined in operations.
 *  **operation**: